 This week we are launching the “COVID-19 Updates” page on the Friends of Ngong Road website.
 So much is rapidly changing.
 Practically every moment we are trying to understand this pandemic from our own perspective and experiences and from the perspectives and experiences of others.
 We are adjusting to this new reality, and we are doing so together as a global community, with the realization that many of our human responses are shared.

-We hope this page becomes the place where you can return to for continued connection, to read weekly updates, to hear, watch and read personal stories coming from Nairobi, and to discover ways you can help and be connected through the months ahead.
+We hope this page becomes the place where you can return for continued connection, read weekly updates, hear, watch and read personal stories coming from Nairobi, and discover ways you can help and be connected through the months ahead.
 Please visit www.ngongroad.org and click on the “COVID-19 Updates” button right in the middle of the home page.

 Having visited the program and children in Nairobi four times since 2012 as a photographer, videographer, and podcaster, I have learned that we each live what we believe to be our own “normal” lives and that some of those normals are as different as night and day.
 But, the lesson today’s pandemic may teach us all is we all are living a “new normal.”
 And wouldn’t it be wonderful if that included us being just a bit more connected, regardless of where we’re living?